Introduction to Asbestos

 In addition, there may be asbestos in and around buildings, including homes, on account of a variety of products.
 The fact is that many building and insulation products used in the construction of homes up to the 1970s contained asbestos.
 Asbestos is still used in some products today, although they must be labeled if the asbestos could potentially be inhaled.

-construction worker The areas in which asbestos can be found include some types of:
+service man The areas in which asbestos can be found include some types of:

 • Insulation